Asbestos Exposure Risks

 Asbestos Exposure Risks in the Military

 Men and women who have served in the military may also be at risk for asbestos-related illnesses.
-During World War II, U.S. military ships were built with materials that contained asbestos.
-As a result, many World War II veterans were exposed to the material.
-In addition, asbestos exposure has been reported in veterans who served in the following conflicts:
+During World War II, the government built U.S. military ships with asbestos materials.
+As a result, many World War II veterans came into contact with asbestos.

 - Korean War